-This course is designed to make the student aware of the fundamentals of the criminal investigation.
-The student will learn the correct procedures and conduct at the crime scene, how to preserve evidence, and the chain of custody.
-Emphasis is on the responsibility of the first responder.
-Additionally, students will review documentation, preparation, and testimony in court.
+"Criminal investigation represents a timeless and dynamic field of scientific study."
+(Lyman, 2014).
+This course is designed to make the student aware of the practical, forensic and technological innovations related to the field of criminal investigation.
+The student will learn the correct procedures and conduct at the crime scene, how to preserve evidence, and maintain the chain of custody.
+Emphasis is on the responsibility of the first responding officers.
+Additionally, students will review the documentation and preparation of investigative reports and courtroom demeanor.